Stocks edge higher ahead of earnings season; banks in focus - News Break

 Stocks edge higher ahead of earnings season; banks in focus

-Stocks were broadly higher in afternoon trading Monday ahead of a wave of earnings reports from big U.S. companies coming out this week.
+Stocks edged higher in afternoon trading Monday ahead of a wave of earnings reports from big U.S. companies coming out this week.

 Stocks in the benchmark S&P 500 were split between gainers and losers.
-Banks, communication stocks and companies that rely on consumer spending accounted for much of the upward move.
-A mix of companies selling household goods fell.
+Bank stocks were solidly higher, while industrial stocks and a mix of companies selling household goods fell.
 Trading was muted overall, with a few stocks making big moves on little news.

-L Brands rose 4.3% after the company's board approved splitting the Victoria's Secret and Bath & Body Works units into two separate companies.
-Virgin Galactic fell 17.6% followed up a successful spaceflight with plans to sell up to $500 million in stock.
+L Brands jumped 4.7% after the company's board approved splitting the Victoria's Secret and Bath & Body Works units into two separate companies.
+Virgin Galactic fell 14.7% followed up a successful spaceflight with plans to sell up to $500 million in stock.

-Treasury yields moved higher.
-The yield on the 10-year Treasury note rose to 1.37% from 1.35% late Friday.

 Earnings season kicks off this week.
 The big Wall Street banks report their results starting Tuesday starting with JPMorgan Chase and Goldman Sachs.
 Also reporting this week will be Bank of America, Citigroup and Wells Fargo.
 A handful of other big companies report this week, including Delta Air Lines, PepsiCo and UnitedHealth Group.